Animal Services in Geneva County

 How to Report: See How to Report an At-Large Violation.

 One woman was hospitalized and another arrested after a March 2026 dog attack in Geneva, Alabama.
 “I started backing up, and [the three dogs] started charging me,” Sheila Pate told Beyla Walker of WTVY on Mar.
-13. The attack occurred approximately 20 feet from Sheila Pate’s home while she was on her way to work, a route Pate had walked for seven years.
+13. The attack occurred 20 feet from Sheila Pate’s home as she departed for work, a route Pate had walked for seven years.

 Geneva Police arrested Kenyatta Thompson on Apr.
 12 for two misdemeanor violations of Emily’s Law [Alabama Code § 3-6A-5], according to an Apr.
 13 WTVY staff report.
 The pertinent section of the statute states: